terryaney/Documentation.Camelot/KatApp.Vue.md

 # Custom KatApp Directives

-Similiar to common Vue directives, the KatApp Framework provides custom directives that help rendering markup by leveraging/accessing RBL Framework calculation results.
+Similiar to common Vue directives, the KatApp Framework provides custom directives that help rendering markup by leveraging/accessing RBLe Framework calculation results.
 The majority of the KatApp Framework directives take a 'model' coming in describing how the directive should function. [`v-ka-template`](#v-ka-template), [`v-ka-input`](#v-ka-input) and [`v-ka-input-group`](#v-ka-input-group) take a model *and* return a 'scope' object that can be used by the markup contained by the template. [`v-ka-needs-calc`](#v-ka-needs-calc) and [`v-ka-inline`](#v-ka-inline) are 'marker' directives and do not take a model or return a scope.

 ## v-ka-value